magb7/snake-react-app/README.md

 ## Time spent

 - The basics of the game were developed in one day (~ 7 hours).
-- The web site around the game : ~ 4 hours so far
+- The web site around the game : ~ 6 hours so far

 ## Features in development/ improvements

 - [x] Footer
-- [ ] Add a 'Start' button
+- [x] Add a 'Start' button
 - [ ] Add music
 - [x] Change onkeydown property since .keyCode is deprecated
 - [x] Improve loading time by reducing background size